-Green light for Obamacare: Panelists assess road ahead, including potential bumpsNovember 12th, 2012 in Health /
+Green light for Obamacare: Panelists assess road ahead, including potential bumpsNovember 12th, 2012 by Alvin Powell in Health /

 After three major scares, President Obama's health care reform law is now part of the nation's legal and health care landscape, Harvard School of Public Health (HSPH) panelists said Thursday, though its effects will vary depending on where you live.